A personal invitation for women to join a small group Wild Writing class online …

 For the third year in a row, we are bringing on several very fine Wild Writing teachers for this class series, women who I had the pleasure to train in the last few years, and who I have every confidence in.

-If you’ve been curious about what it would be like to be in a small, devoted group of Wild Writers who not only write together every week, but who read their work aloud to one another, please consider joining one of our fall classes that begin the fourth week of January 2024.
+If you’ve been curious about what it would be like to be in a small, devoted group of Wild Writers who not only write together every week, but who read their work aloud to one another, please consider joining one of our summer classes that begin on July 22nd.
 These teachers are beautiful writers who have been studying with me for a number of years, people I trust and love writing with.

 They’ll be teaching for 27 Powers, and will share Wild Writing exactly as I do.
 Please read their bios below.
-Their classes are offered on different days + times, and are 10-week sessions.
+Their classes are offered on different days + times.

 Please contact us if you have questions!